List of Top Gun video games: Air Combat

 Top Gun: Air Combat for Java ME was released in 2003.
 Hands-On Mobile (formerly named Mforma) published this top-down scrolling arcade shooter.

 Air Combat II

 Top Gun: Air Combat II for Java ME was released in 2004.
 Hands-On Mobile (formerly named Mforma) published this top-down scrolling arcade shooter.

 Top Gun (2006)

-Top Gun for Nintendo DS was released on February 23, 2006, in Japan and May 3 in North America.
-It was developed by Interactive Vision, and published by Mastiff Inc in North America, and Taito in Japan.
+Top Gun for Nintendo DS was released on February 23, 2006, in Japan, April 28 in North America, and May 3 in Europe.
+It was developed by Interactive Vision, and published by Mastiff Inc in North America, 505 Games in Europe, and Taito in Japan.

 The story-driven campaign features film actors, a set of solo missions, and a multiplayer mode for up to 4 players.
 The bottom screen is used as a map and weapons readout.
-The game was poorly received.

 Reception

-Top Gun received "generally unfavorable" reviews, according to video game review aggregator Metacritic.
+Top Gun received "generally unfavorable reviews", according to video game review aggregator Metacritic.
+In Japan, Famitsu gave it a score of two sixes and two fives for a total of 22 out of 40.

 Gulf Crisis

 Top Gun: Gulf Crisis for Java ME was released in 2006.
 Hands-On Mobile (formerly named Mforma) published it.
 It is similar to Sega's After Burner series.